WeekThor/AdminProtect/README.md

   - admin.protect.banip – Protection from /banip
   - admin.protect.banip.use – Allow to use /banip (only ban online players' IP)
   - admin.protect.banip.use.offline – Allow to ban offline players' IP
-  - admin.protect.banip.use.protection – Allow to IP-ban players with protection
+  - admin.protect.banip.use.protected – Allow to IP-ban players with protection
   - admin.protect.unbanip.use – Allow to /unbanip

 ## Temporary ban